High Heat Alerts

 Safety Measures During COVID-19

 The Town of Lincoln is following provincial guidelines and direction from public health to help protect against the spread of COVID-19.
-For everyone’s safety, measures will be in place at all cooling sites to reinforce safe physical distancing.
-We encourage attendees to keep two metres/six feet distance from others (or wear a mask or face covering) practice good hygiene and respiratory etiquette.

 - Have had close contact with anyone with acute respiratory illness or travelled outside of Canada in the past 14 days.